Museums Beyond Limits: Imagining Repair Across Cultures, Ecologies and Knowledges

 Radical Hospitality

 In African philosophical traditions, hospitality is a condition for collective flourishing.
-The principle of ubuntu, that one becomes human through others, extends beyond the human to include land, memory, and the more-than-human world.
+The principle of Ubuntu/Unhu, that one becomes human through others, expands land, memory, time, and the more-than-human world.
 Against ongoing histories of extraction and colonial violence in cultural institutions, radical hospitality positions relationality as both an ethic of being and a strategy of doing.
 This day asks how museums might practice openness amid exclusion, generosity within scarcity; and what it would mean to inhabit them not as sites of authority, but as shared dwellings for contested histories and possible futures.

 The CIMAM 2026 Annual Conference contents are conceived and designed by a Content Steering Committee of 11 professionals, whose collective expertise guides the development of the conference’s themes, formats, and program.